 Could play be Nature’s therapy?
 Could it be that different therapies only work to the extent that the characteristics of true play are emulated?
 Could playfulness be both the primary indicator of emotional health as well as the primary pathway towards it?
 If play is truly the elusive elixer, the panacea of the ancient gods, the antidote to human suffering, the much-sought-after holy grail of healing, then the implications for today’s therapists are profound.
 If play evolved to serve emotion, then would it not make sense to employ play to treat emotion?

 The most exciting and ground-breaking development in therapy is the application of play therapy to the treatment of adults.
-We will discuss how to harness the power of play in formal therapy settings as well as how to help adults discover and develop their own therapeutic emotional playgrounds.
+This session covers how to harness the power of play in formal therapy settings as well as how to help adults discover and develop their own therapeutic emotional playgrounds.

-Given the role of attachment in development as well as intreatment, it makes good sense to treat children when possible through their most significant working attachment.
+Given the role of attachment in development as well as in treatment, it makes good sense to treat children when possible through their most significant working attachment.
 This can be done in one of two ways: treating the child-parent relationship or helping a parent develop a therapeutic touch.
-The attachment-based developmental approach is quite unique in its value of putting parents back into the drivers seat with their children.
-In this session we focus not only on the ‘whys’ and ‘how to’s’ of treating children through their parents, but also upon discerning when this indirect approach is most helpful or when direct treatment is called for.
+The attachment-based developmental approach is quite unique in its value of putting parents back into the driver’s seat with their children.
+This session not only covers the ‘whys’ and ‘how to’s’ of treating children through their parents, but also on how to discern when treating children through their parents will be most helpful or when direct treatment with the child is called for.

-Session 2 - Treating parents through parent consulting
+Session 11 - Treating adults through their children

 Should adolescents be treated as children or adults?
 Should the focus of treatment be attachment or individuation?
 Should the sharing of secrets with the therapist be encouraged or discouraged?
 How should parents be involved?
 Adolescence is certainly a critical time for identity issues, eating issues and attachment issues as well for a vulnerable time for the crystallization of a number of syndromes.
 Intervention is critical but how best to approach this?